Mary Alice Varga, Ph.D.

 Office: Education Annex 143

 Dr. Mary Alice Varga is an Assistant Professor of Educational Research in the Department of Educational Technology and Foundations in the College of Education.
 She teaches graduate-level courses on research methodology and school and classroom assessment.
+She also serves on doctoral dissertation committees throughout the College of Education.
 Her primary research focuses on student grief and bereavement in higher education.
-Mary Alice is a member of the American Educational Research Association (AERA), the Association for Death Education and Counseling (ADEC), and an Advisor representative for Mendeley, a world-wide reference manager and academic social network.
+Mary Alice is a member of the American Educational Research Association (AERA), the Mixed Methods International Research Association, the Association for Death Education and Counseling (ADEC), the Australian Centre for Grief and Bereavement, the Southern Association for College Student Affairs, and is an Advisor representative for Mendeley, a world-wide reference manager and academic social network.

 - M.Ed., College Student Personnel, Western Carolina University, 2008

 - Graduate Certificate, Evaluation, Statistics, and Measurement, The University of Tennessee, Knoxville, 2012

 - Graduate Certificate, Qualitative Research Methods in Education, The University of Tennessee, Knoxville, 2012

 - Ph.D., Educational Psychology and Research, The University of Tennessee, Knoxville, 2013

 - CEPD-8194 (Research Seminar II)

 - EDSI-9998 (Research for Doc Dissertation)